 Bees are a major vital part of our eco-system.
-I’m sure you’re more than aware of the roles bees play in pollinating our food plants.
+I know I’m not alone in wondering how to help save bees.
+They play a huge role in our eco-system and food chain and are responsible for pollinating SO many of our food plants.
 It’s been estimated that 1/3 of our food is thanks to the pollination of bees.

 So what would the world look like without these little insects?
 We’d be faced with a severe lack of food, for starters.
 You might have already heard about colony collapse disoreder (CCD) or the vanishing bee syndrome, that has been occurring all over North America and Europe.
 Some honeybee losses are as high as 75%, which is devastating.

 While scientists aren’t 100% sure of why this is happening, signs point to pesticide-use, in particular neonicotinoids.
 Luckily, there are many things we can do to be kind to the bees and help them, which in turn helps us and our environment.
-I’m excited to be taking part in the 100 Acts of Kindness Challenge, where I’m focusing on acts of kindness for the environment.
-Here are 10 things to do to help bees aka “10 Acts of Kindness for the Bees”.
+Here are 10 simple things we can do to help bees.

 - Leave the Weeds.
 Don’t be so quick to start creating a pristinely manicured lawn.
 Leave those wildflowers and other non-invasive weeds.
 Plants like dandelions and clovers are an awesome haven for bees.